lisasiliu/lisasiliu.github.io/_pages/about.md

 ---

 ### About Me
-I am an undergraduate student studying computer science at University of California, San Diego.
+I am an incoming masters student studying computer science at New York University.
+I was previously an undergraduate student studying computer science at University of California, San Diego.
 I am a previous recipient of the TRELS scholarship and the HDSI undergraduate scholarship.
 My research interests are game AI, reinforcement learning, and general probabilistic reasoning.

 You can email me at lil043@ucsd.edu !! ⸜(｡˃ ᵕ ˂ )⸝♡